Win A Family Trip To Celebrate Disney World’s 50th Anniversary

 To find out how to win, tune in to Heart Breakfast With Jamie Theakston and Amanda Holden 6.30am – 10am Monday - Thursday this week.

 Where in Walt Disney World are we today?
-Today Heart are focusing on Disney’s Hollywood Studios!
+Today Heart are focusing on Disney’s Animal Kingdom Theme Park.

-Let your adventure begin on Star Wars Galaxy Edge where you can build your own droid in the industrial depot.
+Let your adventure begin as you fly on the back of a mountain banshee in the World of Avatar, where a warm and glorious light emanates from the Tree of Life, as enchanted fireflies gather to call forth the magic of nature.

-Live out your own Toy Story – and hop aboard the Slink Dog Dash ride!
+Navigate deep into the rainforest on a river journey - and embark on a guided Safari tour of an African Savanna!

 Walt Disney World® Resort is offering you a magical 50th Anniversary Package that includes up to $950 Disney Dining Credit per room and Disney’s 14-Day Ultimate Ticket for the price of Disney’s 7-Day Ultimate Ticket – if you book your stay in a participating Disney Resort hotel for select 2022 arrival dates.